What Is Venture Capital?

 What About Potential Pitfalls?

-As you grow your business, you’ll come to a stage where you need to raise large amounts of capital in order to maintain your current rate of growth.
-This means you’ll potentially have to give up a large piece of ownership to a VC fund made up of a bunch of very smart, savvy investors that are motivated to deliver massive returns to their investors.
+As you grow your business, you may come to a stage where you need to raise large amounts of capital in order to maintain your current rate of growth.
+This means you’ll potentially have to exchange a significant piece of ownership to a VC fund.
+Potential loss of ownership is something to seriously consider.